zenna/canyoupleaseappreciatethis/_posts/2020-03-25-advance-directive.md

 The following questions are taken from New York State's "Advance Directives: Making your Wishes Known and Honored," and are meant to guide healthcare decisions on my behalf if I become unable to make decisions for myself.
 The answers are from and about me (Emily Mackevicius): as with other contemplations, others' thoughts will differ from mine.

-<em>Health care proxy: </em> If I become unable to make my own health care decisions, I would like my sister to make any and all health care decisions for me.
-If she were unwilling, unable, or unavailable I would like my parents to fill this role.
+<em>Health care proxy: </em> If I become unable to make my own health care decisions, I would like my husband Joseph Olson to make any and all health care decisions for me.
+If he were unwilling, unable, or unavailable I would like my sister, or my parents, to fill this role.

 <em>1.
 Would you want your doctor to withhold or withdraw medical treatment, if that medical treatment will only prolong dying? </em> Yes, please.

 <em>2.
 Would you want cardiopulmonary resuscitation (CPR) to restore stopped breathing and/or heartbeat? </em> Yes, if the doctor estimates a >25% chance of me recovering.
 But if they are asking, I'd guess CPR won't help, and you have my blessing to say no.

 <em>3.
-Would you want to continue mechanical respiration, i.e. use machines to keep you breathing? </em> Only if the doctor estimates this would increase my chances of recovering within a week by >25%.
-If they are asking, you have my blessing to say no.  If it's been a week and I'm still not in a state to make decisions for myself, please stop the machine.
+Would you want to continue mechanical respiration, i.e. use machines to keep you breathing? </em> Only if the doctor estimates this would increase my chances of recovering within two weeks by >25%.
+By recovering, I mean, recovering to a point where I could make medical decisions for myself.
+If they are asking, you have my blessing to say no.  If it's been two weeks and I'm still not in a state to make decisions for myself, please stop the machine.

 <em>4.
-Would you want tube or intravenous feeding and water?</em> Only if the doctor estimates this would increase my chances of recovering within a week by >25%.
-If they are asking, you have my blessing to say no.  If it's been a week and I'm still not in a state to make decisions for myself, please stop.
+Would you want tube or intravenous feeding and water?</em> Only if the doctor estimates this would increase my chances of recovering within two weeks by >25%.
+If they are asking, you have my blessing to say no.  If it's been two weeks and I'm still not in a state to make decisions for myself, please stop.

 <em>5.
 Would you want maximum pain relief even if it hastens your death? </em> I don't care.
 I anticipate being slightly interested in the dying process, but not to the extent that I would want to prolong it.